![]() | ![]() | ![]() | ![]() | ![]() |

 -

-Co-ops: Paid employment that allows for students to use and build on skills learned in class.
-Job placements align with specific curriculum and students must be 16 years or older to be considered for Co-op.
+Paid employment that allows for students to use and build on skills directly related to their program of study.
+Job placements align with specific program curriculum and students must be 16 years or older to participate.